josephbjr3/vscode_full_stack/README.md

-Here, you will find various projects/programspp I've written in html, css, js, and node.js as part of full stack course that I'm taking.
+Here, you will find various projects/programs that I've written in HTML, CSS, js, and Node.js as part of full stack course that I'm taking.
 I've spent 60+ hours training and completing various projects.